-The Solvency 2 ratio with 190.4% shows capitalization of UNIQA Biztosító Zrt. complying with the Solvency 2 Delegated Regulation (details see C.7).
-This ratio is also in line with MNB Guideline 6/2016.
+The Solvency 2 ratio with 138.9% shows capitalization of UNIQA Biztosító Zrt. complying with the Solvency 2 Delegated Regulation (details see C.7).
+This ratio is not in line with MNB Guideline 6/2016.
 (VI.14.) and the undertakings internal limit system.
+The company thrives to comply with these as well and therefore a plan to remedy the situation will be put in place.
 Stress test and sensitivity calculation regarding risk drivers and the impact on the solvency situation are made on a regular basis to receive additional information regarding the quality and level of capitalization.